Daoenti/Gatewalkers/Story/18 - In the Jungle the Mighty Jungle.md

 We swiftly finish off the monkey thing.

 # The Killer Snail and Friends
 After seeing stepping stones crossing the river [[J Seeral]] noticed one of the stones didn't look quite right.
-After chucking a rock at the odd looking stone we noticed it was the shell of a very large snail.
+After chucking a rock at the odd looking stone we noticed it was the shell of a very large snail.  [[Rhodd]] slipped off the rocks but caught himself before being washed down river.  [[Maialen]] was knocked out but luckily managed to stay on the rock when she fell.
+After an intense fight it finally fled down river.